Ecwid/ecwid-api-docs/includes/_payment_api.md

 }
 ```

 For Ecwid to find out the result of the payment, your application must update the order status before returning them back to the storefront.
-Updating order status can be performed using a call to Ecwid's REST API and its [Orders endpoint](https://developers.ecwid.com/api-documentation/orders#update-order).

-In order to update an order, you will need these details: order number, store ID and an access token.
-All of these details are provided in a request to your application's payment URL in a corresponding fields: `orderNumber` field in the `cart` object, `storeId` and `token` fields in the request.
+To update order status, you will need these details: **reference transaction id**, **store ID** and **access token**.

+All of these details are provided in a request to your application's payment URL in corresponding fields:

+- `referenceTransactionId` field in the `cart` object of a request body
+- `storeId` field in the request body
+- `token` field in the request body

-Once the order is updated with correct status, your app should return the customer back to the store.
+Once the order is updated with correct status, your app should return the customer back to the store – see below.

 ### Returning customer to storefront